kotorihq/kotori/README.md

 - readonly keys
   - get/search documents

+:hatching_chick: As you can see there's no typical hiearchy of keys. __Master keys__ are used only for project manipulations but they cannot be in the project context!

 ## Web API server configuration

 You can use "classic" configuration file [``appsettings.json``](https://raw.githubusercontent.com/kotorihq/kotori-server/master/KotoriServer/appsettings.json).
 ENV variables are supported too.
 So you can set easily application settings like this: